 Gretsch continues to build the Synchromatic-style G400 today, along with several variants.
 All are actually closer to the old Synchromatic 300 than the 400.
 Seventeen layers of binding may be just a bit too much for the reissues.

-and 91 examples
+and 187 examples

-are in the Gretsch-GEAR database, including
+in the Archtop Acoustics family, including

 American Orchestra, American Orchestra Fifty, American Orchestra Forty Hawaiian, American Orchestra Tenor, American Orchestra Thirty-Five, American Orchestra Twenty-Five, Constellation, Corsair, Deluxe, El Dorado, Fleetwood, Jet 21, Jimmie Vaughn Synchromatic, New Yorker, Supreme